Zoophish/planetset-docs/docs/clouds.md

 ![Clouds Panel](media/clouds_panel.jpg){: style="width: 35%"}

 If you used the `Adjust Cycles Settings` operator, the viewport [step rate](https://docs.blender.org/manual/en/latest/render/cycles/render_settings/volumes.html) will be set to 5 to speed up interactive rendering.
-This will make clouds look less detailed and also less dense, so it is a good idea to occasioanlly turn the step rate down to preview what the clouds will look like in the final render.
+This will make clouds look less detailed and also less dense, so it is a good idea to occasionally turn the step rate down to preview what the clouds will look like in the final render.

 ![Volume Settings](media/volumes_render_settings.jpg){: width=50% }